mjstrasser/mjstrasser.github.io/_drafts/extending-wiremock-for-delayed-callbacks.md

 This mapping:

 - Accepts POST requests to the URI `/contract/action`.
-- Calls the transformer with name `DelayedCallback` to transform the response.
+- Transforms the response using a transformer with name `DelayedCallback`.
 - Specifies parameters `median` and `sigma` for the transformer.

 # Contract

 The asynchronous APIs follow a contract that includes a payload and a callback URL.
-In Kotlin:
+Here is a simplified version:

 ```kotlin
 data class ContractRequest(